Find a CBT Therapist

 Position Statement

 As someone who has been disseminating CBT for 25 years, I recognize the sociocultural and systemic obstacles our field faces.
-As 2025 Representative-at-Large, my goal is to overcome these obstacles and promote psychological science and evidence-based cognitive-behavioral principles by:
+My goal is to overcome these obstacles and promote psychological science and evidence-based cognitive-behavioral principles by:

-ABCT’s power is the membership: intervention developers, clinicians translating treatments into real-world practice, and early career professionals and students answering new empirical questions.
+- Engaging ABCT members.
+ABCT’s power is the membership—the intervention developers, clinicians translating treatments into real-world practice, early career professionals, and students.
 I think it is critical to engage all voices by encouraging and incorporating various forms of connection to ABCT leadership.
 I will engage diverse members of ABCT by providing multiple avenues of participation during the conference and throughout the year.

+- Fostering awareness of and access to CBT.
 ABCT is excellent at developing and testing interventions and sharing our findings internally.
 We must do a better job at informing those outside ABCT about the value and meaning of these findings.
-I will work to identify and connect with public health resources, promote the work of our diverse membership, and train members on effective public education.
+I will work to identify and connect with public health resources, promote the work of our diverse membership, and create opportunities for training in CBT.

 Thank you for considering me for Representative-at-Large and allowing me to share my goals for ABCT.